dongyx/ptxt/README.md

 To reach these goals, *ptxt* uses an ad-hoc solution instead of depending on a full-feature PDF library or rendering engine.

+News about this project will be published at [Twitter](https://twitter.com/dongyx2).

 Output Style
 ------------

 Outputs are in the style of line printers:

+- 66 lines per page
 - 80 columns
-- 66 lines
 - *Courier* font

-The page size is set to A4 with proper margins.
+- A4 page size
+- proper margins

 Usage
 -----